 How does CoSolve work?

 CoSolve is a virtual challenge within the AstraZeneca Open Innovation portal where we publicly post challenges looking for innovative solutions.
 Interested parties are invited to submit a brief description of their solution for review.
 Finalists will then be selected to participate in the Challenge Week - an intensive week where they will pitch their ideas and work with AstraZeneca scientists to transform their idea into a workplan.
-At the end of Challenge Week, we will put a collaboration agreement in place with specified milestones and the winning projects can begin immediately.
+At the end of Challenge Week, we will put collaboration agreements in place with specified milestones and the winning projects can begin quickly.

 Are finalists required to participate in the Challenge Week if selected?

 Yes, all finalists will have to agree to participate in the Challenge Week.
 In advance we will ask all finalists to review and agree to the Heads of Terms, available here, which will form the basis of the collaboration agreement signed for winning solutions.

 Can I submit a solution even if I can’t enable it?